 Add a pillow.
 You need to rest when you're sick.
 Prop up your pillow to raise your head so you breathe better.

-Call your doctor if your symptoms stick around for more than a week, or if they get worse after about 5 days.
+Call your doctor if your symptoms stick around for more than a week to 10 days, or if they get worse after about 5 days.